-4.1 It is the duty of the Controller, as specified under section 13A of the ICO, to ensure that requirements set out in this Guidance Note and the relevant ICPs are observed throughout the life cycle of all long term (except Class C) insurance policies.
-It is also the duty of the Board to maintain general oversight over the implementation of measures in compliance with this
+- 4.1 It is the duty of the Controller, as specified under section 13A(12) of the Ordinance, to ensure that requirements set out in this Guideline and the relevant ICPs are observed throughout the life cycle of all long term (except Class C) insurance policies.
+It is also the duty of the Board to maintain general oversight over the implementation of measures in compliance with this Guideline and is ultimately responsible for ensuring fair treatment of customers. - 4.2 It is a reasonable expectation for policyholders to expect to receive at least a fair proportion, if not all, of the non-guaranteed part of the illustrated benefits.
+It is the duty of the Controller, the Appointed Actuary and the Board to ensure that such policyholders' reasonable expectation is met.

-- Guidance Note and is ultimately responsible for ensuring fair treatment of customers. - 4.2 It is a reasonable expectation for policyholders to expect to receive at least a fair proportion, if not all, of the non-guaranteed part of the illustrated benefits.
-It is the duty of the Controller, the Appointed Actuary and the Board to ensure that such policyholders' reasonable expectation is met. - 4.3 It is a continuing duty of the Appointed Actuary to advise the Board of his or her interpretation of policyholders' reasonable expectations.
-For instance, in the context of the provision of benefit illustration, it is the duty of the Appointed Actuary to adopt reasonable assumptions, as well as to provide regular and up-to-date assessment of such assumptions to the Board for making suitable amendments.
-When a significant change of the underlying assumptions is likely to take place, the Appointed Actuary should take all reasonable steps to ensure that the Board appreciates the implications for the reasonable expectations of the policyholders. - 4.4 Any attempt to circumvent the requirements prescribed in this Guidance Note would be regarded as acting in bad faith.
-In the case of Controllers, this may affect the "fit and proper" assessment under section 8(2) of the ICO.
-In the case of Appointed Actuaries, this may constitute non-compliance with professional standards under section 15C of the ICO, and may render the incumbent not acceptable to the IA under section 15(1)(b) of the ICO.
+- 4.3 It is a continuing duty of the Appointed Actuary to advise the Board of his or her interpretation of policyholders' reasonable expectations.
+For instance, in the context of the provision of standard illustration, it is the duty of the Appointed Actuary to adopt reasonable assumptions, as well as to provide regular and up-to-date assessment of such assumptions to the Board for making suitable amendments.
+When a significant change of the underlying assumptions is likely to take place, the Appointed Actuary should take all reasonable steps to ensure that the Board appreciates the implications for the reasonable expectations of the policyholders. - 4.4 Any attempt to circumvent the requirements prescribed in this Guideline would be regarded as acting in bad faith.
+In the case of Controllers, this may affect the "fit and proper" assessment under sections 8(2) and 13A(4) of the Ordinance.
+In the case of Appointed Actuaries, this may constitute non-compliance with professional standards under section 15C of the Ordinance, and may render the incumbent not acceptable to the IA under section 15(1)(b) of the Ordinance.

-5. PRODUCT DESIGN
+5. Product Design